ConradMcGrifter/cine-4/js/TABLE OF CONTENTS.md

 # FUNCTIONS -> DISPLAY

+(these functions handle creating and displaying the movie card elements)

 -   createMovieCard.............this function takes parameters from schedule.js and creates the card element + appends to DOM

 -   setTrailerSource..............gets all the card trailer elements and adds an event listener "on click" -> adds the data-trailer value to the src of the lightbox iframe. also handles toggling the lightbox from active to inactive